cunnane/xloil/docs/source/Events.rst

 WorkbookAfterClose
 ------------------
 Excel's *WorkbookBeforeClose* event is cancellable by the user so it is not possible to know if the workbook actually closed.
 When xlOil calls `WorkbookAfterClose`, the workbook is certainly closed, but it may be some time since that closure happened.
+Takes a single parameter containing the workbook name.

 The event is not called for each workbook when xlOil exits.

-This event is not part of the *Excel* API.
+This event is not part of the *Excel.Application* API.

 WorkbookNewSheet
 ----------------